simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 # 5 and 6 can help to debug connection problems
 # 9 is extremely verbose
 verb 3

+# Also log to a persistent file for auditing purposes (this file will get bigger
+# and bigger, so make sure to clean it now and then)...
+#log-append server.log
 ```

 _NOTE_: Append the following to also route the default route and therefore allow internet access over the VPN (you'll also may need the `forward_vpn_clients` service below):